 I am not quite sure what it is my humans do – I see them making lots of things to drink and they seem to spend lots of time working on large machines, but I think my job is way harder.
-Yesterday I had to help load 200kg of fresh sugar cane into the truck.
-It is hugeb work for a little puppy, but it had to be done.
+The other day, I had to help load 200kg of fresh sugar cane into the truck.
+It is huge work for a little puppy, but it had to be done.

 When I’m not working in the business, you will find me enjoying long walks around sunny Queensland and chasing water at the dog beach.
 I also love to chew everything in the house (my favourite treats are finding the kids’ teddy bears on the ground).
 Anyway, that’s enough about me for now.
-I have to go drink some sugar cane juice… sorry did I say drink (I really did mean help!) – help with the sugar cane juicing.
+I have to go drink some sugar cane juice… sorry did I say drink?
+I really did mean help!
+I need to HELP with the sugar cane juicing.